kirbah/ai-architecture-blueprints/patterns/02-reasoning-engine/README.md

 - **Case Study: JPMorgan Chase's Contract Intelligence (COiN)**

   - **The Incident:** Legal and financial teams were required to manually review and interpret thousands of complex commercial loan agreements.
 This repetitive, labor-intensive process consumed over **360,000 work-hours annually** and was prone to costly human error in compliance.
-  - **The Impact:** The COiN platform was developed to act as a reasoning engine, using AI to analyze and extract critical data from 12,000 documents in mere seconds—a task that previously took weeks.
-This automation saves the firm hundreds of thousands of hours per year, reduces compliance risk, and allows employees to focus on higher-value strategic work.
+  - **The Impact:** The COiN platform was developed to act as a reasoning engine, using AI to analyze and extract critical data from **12,000 documents** in mere seconds—a task that previously took weeks.
   - **Source:** [Medium - How JPMorgan Uses AI to Save 360,000 Legal Hours A Year](https://medium.com/@arahmedraza/how-jpmorgan-uses-ai-to-save-360-000-legal-hours-a-year-6e94d58a557b)

 - **Case Study: JPMorgan Chase's Emerging Opportunities Engine**